How to Make DIY Eraser Carving Stamps — Easy Step-by-Step Guide

 Quick answer

 To make DIY eraser carving stamps, you need erasers, carving tools, and ink pads, taking about 30 minutes.
-Start by drawing your design on the eraser.
-This beginner-friendly activity has 10 steps and is perfect for families and creative individuals.
+Start by drawing your design onto paper, then transfer it to the eraser.
+Carefully carve away the negative space using a craft knife or carving tool, leaving your design raised.
+Test your stamp on an ink pad and then imprint it onto paper or cardstock.
+This beginner-friendly activity has 10 steps and is perfect for families and creative individuals looking for a fun, screen-free craft.

 On this page